 Most likely, you began your business to meet a need in your marketplace.
 If you didn’t think people wanted or needed your product or service, then you wouldn’t have opened your business.
 However, how can you meet consumer needs if no one knows your business exists?
 You can’t just open a storefront and expect buyers to flock through your doors.
 No, you have to “sell” your products and services.
-They don’t talk, walk, or sell themselves.
-You and your team members have to convince customers they need what you’re offering.
+They don’t talk, walk, or sell themselves, unfortunately.
+You and your team members must convince customers that they need what you’re offering.
 You’ve got to market and advertise to get customers into your sales funnel.
 Then, you’ve got to train your team to successfully close the sale.
 Ultimately, you must sell your company and its products or services to get and close sales in a startup business.

 No matter how good your product or service is, people won’t purchase it if they don’t know it exists or if they don’t see a need for it.
 Take the Coca-Cola product as an example.
 The story behind Coca-Cola’s secret formula begins in Atlanta, Georgia with pharmacist John Pemberton, a wounded veteran of the Civil War.
 Seeking to find a cure for his morphine addiction, Pemberton brewed together kola nut and coco wine to make Pemberton’s French Wine Coca, a medicinal syrup.
 When Atlanta politicians passed prohibition legislation in 1886, Pemberton revised his formula to make a soda fountain drink without alcohol.
 Thus, Coca-Cola was born.
 However, Pemberton “never realized the potential of the beverage he created.”

 In 1888, astute business and salesman Asa Candler purchased controlling interest of the Coca-Cola concoction from Mr. John Pemberton for $550.
-By 1891, Candler had purchased all stock shares of the product for a total of $2300, and his flare for sales and marketing sent sales sky-rocketing for this “refreshing,” “exhilarating,” and “invigorating” drink.
+By 1891, Candler had purchased all stock shares of the product for a total of $2300, and his flair for sales and marketing sent sales sky-rocketing for this “refreshing,” “exhilarating,” and “invigorating” drink.
 Candler went on to incorporate the Coca-Cola company in 1892 and then to sell the company in 1919 for $25 million!
 Now, that’s not a bad investment on the original $2300.
 That’s pretty amazing.

 What’s most interesting to me is that Candler knew he could use his advertising and sales talents to turn a “good” drinkable tonic into a successful business venture.
 John Pemberton created the Coca-Cola recipe.
 Yet, he didn’t know how to sell the product.
 If Asa Candler had never seen Coke’s® potential and developed a process to increase sales and revenue, Coca-Cola probably wouldn’t be worth some $179 billion dollars or so now.
 It definitely wouldn’t be the large company it is today.